 Who is it that sat down at the right hand?
 Who is it that went to the cross?
 Who is it that was buried and rose again?
-Who is it that upholds all things by the Word of his power?
+Who is it that upholds all things by the word of his power?
 Who is Jesus Christ?
-He is the exact representation of the divine nature or of God’s nature.
+He is the exact representation of the divine nature, or of God’s nature.
 What does that mean?
-Jesus said: If you have seen me, you have seen the Father (see John 14:9).
-Paul said: “He is the image of the invisible God” (Colossians 1:15).
+Jesus said, “Whoever has seen me has seen the Father (John 14:9).
+Paul said, “He is the image of the invisible God” (Colossians 1:15).

-And the reason we know that would be utterly inadequate to talk that way is because the first phrase tells us how he is a representation and it isn’t any of those.
-He is an exact representation of the Father in that he is the radiance of his glory.
+And the reason we know that would be utterly inadequate to talk that way is because the first phrase tells us how he is a representation, and it isn’t any of those.
+He is an exact representation of the Father in that “he is the radiance of [his] glory” (Hebrews 1:3).
 He represents the glory of God the way radiance represents glory.

-That is very different than a painting representing a person, a letter a king, a wax mold and a ring.
-Radiance coming out from a light streaming down from the sun is not another thing.
+That is very different than a painting representing a person, a letter, a king, a wax mold, and a ring.
+Radiance coming out from a light, streaming down from the sun, is not another thing.
 It is not a different essence than the thing.
-The radiance of glory is the glory radiating.
-That is the profound thing to get a handle on here.
-Christ is not other than God representing God.
+The radiance of the glory is the glory radiating.
+That is the profound thing to get a handle on here: Christ is not other than God representing God.
 He is God representing God.
 He is the Father streaming out in glory, standing forth in another person whose essence is the same divine essence.

 Let me give you, in closing, four ways that the Son streams out or is radiating the glory of the Father.

 First, let’s compare him with the sun, the sun radiating out its beams.
 There is no time when the sun exists that its radiant light does not exist.
 They are so much a part of each other that when the sun exists, the radiance of the sun exists.
 When God the Father exists, the Son exists.
 They are coeternal.
-The father did not exist and then say: I think I shall bring into being a Son.
+The Father did not exist and then say, “I think I shall bring into being a Son.”
 That is not the way it happened.
 He is eternally begotten, eternally streaming out.
 Where there is light, there are rays.
-Where there is God there is a Son of God.
+Where there is God, there is a Son of God.
 The radiance is the glory radiating out.
 It is not essentially different.
 The Son of God is God.
 He is not by nature another being.

-Third, he is not created or made.
 Compare this with a solar calculator.
-I think of this because I was using one the other night getting my tax stuff ready.
-And I asked Barnabas: Where is the off switch here?
-Pushing at this on switch.
-He says: It is a solar calculator.
-I said: Oh.
+I think of this because I was using one the other night, getting my tax stuff ready.
+And I asked Barnabas, “Where is the off switch here?”
+He says, “It is a solar calculator.
 Just put it back in the cover.
-It goes off.
+It goes off.”
 Now what that means is that when the sun or the light in my dining room shines on this little window, a little black number appears.
 Now it would be fair to say that the light created that or made it, produced it in some way.
 And that number is not the light.

-And I said: You know what?
 The light that is on your face right now arrived there eight minutes after it left the sun.
-About eight minutes ago while I was preaching it left the sun.
+About eight minutes ago, while I was preaching it left the sun.
 These beams went out and they landed right on our faces.
 Now if you look at those rays you can actually see — if you put on the right glasses — you see a ball, or at sunrise and sundown when it is safe, you can see a ball.
 Are you seeing the sun?
 Yeah, you are seeing the sun, but actually you are seeing eight minutes later what the means of the sun’s rays give to you to see.
 What we are seeing is a ball that is eight minutes old, being mediated to us by light streaming over 93 million miles from the sun.
 But we are seeing the sun, folks.
 That is the sun.
 And when you look at Jesus Christ, you are seeing God.